brucem98/brucem98/README.md

 <h3>About Me</h3>
 <hr></hr>
 <ul>
-  <li>Junior Software Developer with a background in Business Management</li>
+  <li>Full Stack Software Developer with a background in Business Management</li>
   <li>Recent graduate from a full stack developer bootcamp with <strong>Boolean UK</strong></li>
   <li>Working as a Full Stack Developer</li>
   <li>I enjoy going to the gym, cooking new dishes, and playing videogames in my spare time</li>